ESilicon: Products

-eSilicon provides physical design, design for test insertion, traditional and 2.5D package design, product qualification, IP licensing, and manufacturing services for digital CMOS and finFET ASICs. eSilicon has announced products in .25 um, .18 um, .13 um, 90 nm, 65 nm, 40 nm, 28 nm and 14 nm process technologies.
+eSilicon range of services provides physical design, design for test insertion, traditional and 2.5D package design, product qualification, IP licensing, and manufacturing services for digital CMOS and finFET ASICs. eSilicon has announced products in .25 um, .18 um, .13 um, 90 nm, 65 nm, 40 nm, 28 nm and 14 nm process technologies.
 In 2017, eSilicon announced tapeout to production of one of the first 2.5D ASICs, developed on Samsung 14LPP technology.
 Customer ASICs have been announced in a wide range of applications including high-bandwidth networking, high-performance computing, digital cameras, hearing aids, portable multimedia players and inkjet printers.

-eSilicon specializes in a high-performance, high-bandwidth IP + 2.5D solution that targets networking, high-performance computing, artificial intelligence (AI) and 5G wireless infrastructure applications by offering specialized memories with 2.5GHz worst-case operation with more than a billion searches per second along with the 2.5D integration of 1024 Gbytes/sec data rate high-bandwidth memory (HBM2).
+eSilicon specializes in a high-performance, high-bandwidth IP + 2.5D solution that targets networking, high-performance computing, artificial intelligence (AI) and 5G wireless infrastructure applications by offering specialized memories with 2.5 GHz worst-case operation with more than a billion searches per second along with the 2.5D integration of 1024 GB/s data rate high-bandwidth memory (HBM2).
 Memory and I/O products in this category include ternary content addressable memory (TCAMs), fast cache, multi-port and asynchronous register files and HBM2 PHY.

 Manufacturing

-As a fabless company eSilicon outsources all semiconductor manufacturing to merchant foundries.
-Since eSilicon's founding it has had a relationship with TSMC as its primary foundry partner. eSilicon also partners with Samsung Foundry. eSilicon outsources all package assembly and test.
+As a fabless company, eSilicon outsources all of its semiconductor manufacturing to merchant foundries.
+It has had a relationship with TSMC as its primary foundry partner, and also has a partnership with Samsung Foundry.